 Today everyone has expensive electronics and they are always on, plugged in, or charging.
 No one wants to pay the cost to replace an appliance, home computer, tablet, TV, or mobile phone.
 So don’t risk losing them to a power surge.
 With a residential surge protection device from Dowdy Electric you can have the peace of mind your valuable electronics are safe and sound during the next power surge or power outage caused by a storm.

-Call Dowdy for all of your Electrical, Heating, Cooling and generator needs.
+Call Dowdy for all of your Electrical, Heating, Cooling and generator service and tune-up needs.
 Serving Bloomington, Columbus, Nashville, Greenwood, Carmel, Indianapolis, Brownsburg, Avon and all points in between.

 Senior Citizen and Veteran discounts.
 BBB Complaint free.
 Angie’s List Super Service Award Winner 21 years in a row.
 Call now for service 317.862.5370